Frequently asked questions about voting and elections

 People registered at my address no longer live here.

 How do I find out where my polling station is?

 You must vote at the polling station indicated on your poll card.
 This may not be the closest polling station to your home.

-We've published a list of all polling stations on the general election web page.
+We will publish a list of all polling stations on the web page for the election.

 Why haven’t I received my poll card?

 You can still vote even if you do not have a poll card.

 Staff at the polling station will be able to check if you are on the electoral register and eligible to vote in the election.
 It is important that you attend the correct polling station.